Reg'lar Fellers: Films

 In addition to book reprints and comic books, the strip was adapted to both animation and live-action films.

 Ub Iwerks produced the animated adaptation, Happy Days, released on September 30, 1936, as the last ComiColor Cartoon short.

-Walter Lantz also produced an animated short, Boy Meets Dog, an unreleased 1938 commercial for Ipana toothpaste.
+Walter Lantz also produced an animated short, Boy Meets Dog!, an unreleased 1938 commercial for Ipana toothpaste.
 It eventually got released on the home-movie market (with the Ipana toothpaste billboard scene removed) by Castle Films.

 Arthur Dreifuss' live-action feature Reg'lar Fellers (1941) stars Billy Lee as Pinhead Duffy and Carl "Alfalfa" Switzer as Bump Hudson.

 Radio

-The Reg'lar Fellers comedy radio series, sponsored by Jello, aired Sunday nights on NBC from June 8 to August 31, 1941, as a summer replacement for The Jack Benny Program.
+The Reg'lar Fellers comedy radio series, sponsored by Jell-O, aired Sunday nights on NBC Radio from June 8 to August 31, 1941, as a summer replacement for The Jack Benny Program.
 Dickie Van Patten and Dickie Monahan starred as Jimmy and Dinky Dugan.
 Others in the cast included Joyce Van Patten, Patsy O'Shea and Skippy Homeier.